vs06/Chip-and-Dale/README.md

        Entrada: wordlist - lista de possiveis senhas
                 url      - url alvo
                 usuario  - login alvo
                 [proxy]  - <opcional> caso esteja atras de um proxy

+       Input:   wordlist - list of (pass)words
+                url      - target url
+                user     - target user
+                [proxy]  - <optional> if You are behind a proxy

-May The Force be with You.
+May The Source be with You.